awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-server-side.md

 **To perform server\-side ad reporting**

-1. From the player, initialize a new AWS Elemental MediaTailor playback session using a request in one of the following formats, according to your protocol:
+1. From the player, initialize a new MediaTailor playback session using a request in one of the following formats, according to your protocol:
    + HLS format

      ```